mikimer/LoRa/assets/6_TestLoRa.md

 Column E - **Click**
 `=REGEXEXTRACT(H3,"\(([0-9]+)\)")`
-_This formula uses the contents of **Column H**, so don't be alarmed if there's an error when Column H is empty. is a count of how many times users clicked the button._
+_This formula uses the contents of **Column H**, so don't be alarmed if there's an error when Column H is empty.
+This is a count of how many times users clicked the button._

 Column F - **Sound**
 `=REGEXEXTRACT(H3,"\[([0-9]+)\]")`